francisco-alonso/https-server/README.md

 - Apply Secret

-It contains current certificate and key encoded in base64.
+It should contains your certificate and key encoded in base64.
 Please, update this fields according to your certificate and private key PEM files.

-Once done it, you can apply the config as follows:
+Once you finish the encoding, update both `cert.pem` and `key.pem` values.
+Then, you can apply the config as follows:

 ```
 kubectl apply -f deployments/kubernetes/secret.yaml